 2018 UIAA MOUNTAIN PROTECTION AWARD.
+THE COUNTDOWN BEGINS.

 Application for the 2018 UIAA Mountain Protection Award opens on Saturday 24 March.
 Entering its sixth year, the Award is an internationally-recognised platform for sustainability-conscious and mountaineering-focused tourism and recreation-based projects operating in the mountain environment.

 The official opening of the 2018 Award follows shortly after a special presentation for the 2017 UIAA Mountain Protection Award (MPA) winner in Kathmandu, Nepal.
 The team of Mount Everest Biogas Project, led by project co-founder Garry Porter, will collect the MPA trophy before taking part in a dedicated press conference.

 The press conference will focus on the subject of mountain sustainability, the MPA, and the specific challenges facing Nepal, and also feature contributions from Frits Vrijlandt, UIAA President; Dr Carolina Alder, UIAA Mountain Protection Commission President; Priyanka Bista from 2015 Award winner KTK-BELT Studio and representatives from last year’s runner-up Community Action Nepal, a long-running charity founded by former UIAA Management Committee member Doug Scott.

 Save the Date